ego-lay-atman-bay/rk-convert/README.md

 You should probably run this in a new, empty directory.

 ## Converting models
-Since this fork searches to png files instead of pvr files, you have to use [Luna Kit](https://github.com/ego-lay-atman-bay/luna-kit/) to convert all the pvr files.
+Since this fork searches to png files instead of pvr files, you have to use [Luna Kit](https://github.com/ego-lay-atman-bay/luna-kit/) to convert all the pvr files, though the `dump` command does this automatically.

 ```shell
 luna-kit pvr "folder/**/*.pvr" -o "{dir}/{name}.{format}" -f png -n